 Any information that is not common knowledge requires citation.
 When you report the ideas of others, you must offer appropriate credit.
 Citations are required whenever you discuss ideas from another author's work, not only when you quote directly.
 Plagiarism is a crime and a violation of the Rice University Honor Code.
-Please be sure to familiarize yourself with the Rice Honor Council's publications, "Academic Fraud and the Honor Council."
 In general, if you have any questions as to whether a citation is required, I encourage you to cite the source.

 Every direct quotation must be followed immediately by a citation including the source and the page number.
 Avoid direct quotations except when they significantly enhance your argument.

 For instance, it may make sense to offer a direct quotation from a state leader when discussing current policy, especially if there is a single statement that defines the current policy.
 It also might make sense to quote an accepted conceptual definition directly.
 In most cases, however, you can make points more strongly by using your own words and offering appropriate acknowledgment to your source.